 Saturday, July 25, 2020

-Despite its green reputation — and consistent efforts to combat climate change-causing emissions — Boulder County received some unsettling news this week.
+Despite its green reputation — and consistent efforts to combat climate change-causing In this context, the GHG that are released into the atmosphere from the burning of fossil fuels to g... — Boulder County received some unsettling news this week.
 People living in the western portion of the county create more pollution from their homes than anywhere else in the United States.

 That’s according to a study from the University of Michigan that looked at carbon emissions of 93 million American homes.
 The study’s lead author cautioned against zeroing in on specific zip codes but said the larger lessons revealed by the data are applicable in Boulder and beyond: Namely, that big, mostly empty houses typical of wealthy communities are bad for the environment.

 The notion of how, what and where we build (and utilize) housing has increasingly crept into conversations about climate change.
 It remains a tough sell among Boulder’s density-averse leaders, who have largely maintained that such policies are a matter of politics, not sustainability.

 The rich pollute, the poor suffer